May 28, 2026

 • CRM integration for unified customer profiles

-• Custom webhook for specialty tech stacks
+• Custom webhook for specialty tech stacks and other forms

 Optimization Tools: